trallas/FINALPROJECT/README.md

 ## Acknowledgments & Recognition

-We could have not succeeded without the help of our teacher Mariona Roca and our Teacher Asssistant Yabel Rodriguez.
+We could have not succeeded without the help of our teachers Mariona Roca and Yabel Rodriguez.
 Thank you for all your work!

 * [Mariona Roca](https://www.linkedin.com/in/marionaroca/)
 * [Yabel Rodriguez](https://www.linkedin.com/in/yabel-rodriguez/)